 Identifiers are interpreted according to the grammar given in Section 5.16 of the upcoming version 3.0 of the Unicode standard, with some small modifications.
 This grammar is based on both normative and informative character categories specified by the Unicode standard.
-The characters in the specified categories in version 5.0 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations.
+The characters in the specified categories in version 2.1 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations; however, conforming ECMAScript implementations may allow additional legal identifier characters based on the category assignment from later versions of Unicode.

-This standard specifies one departure from the grammar given in the Unicode standard: The dollar sign () and the underscore (\) are permitted anywhere in an identifier.
+This standard specifies one departure from the grammar given in the Unicode standard: The dollar sign (\$) and the underscore () are permitted anywhere in an identifier.
+The dollar sign is intended for use only in mechanically generated code.

 Unicode escape sequences are also permitted in identifiers, where they contribute a single character to the identifier, as computed by the CV of the UnicodeEscapeSequence (see 7.8.4).
-The $\$ preceding the UnicodeEscapeSequence does not contribute a character to the identifier.
+The \ preceding the UnicodeEscapeSequence does not contribute a character to the identifier.
 A UnicodeEscapeSequence cannot be used to put a character into an identifier that would otherwise be illegal.
-In other words, if a $\$ UnicodeEscapeSequence sequence were replaced by its UnicodeEscapeSequence's CV, the result must still be a valid Identifier that has the exact same sequence of characters as the original Identifier.
+In other words, if a \ UnicodeEscapeSequence sequence were replaced by its UnicodeEscapeSequence's CV, the result must still be a valid Identifier that has the exact same sequence of characters as the original Identifier.